Online MBA in Business Intelligence

 Online MBA in Business Intelligence vs. an Online MBA in Data Science

 While an MBA in either business intelligence or data science provides a great pathway to a high-demand career, the two concentrations prepare graduates for different roles within an organization 4.
 Business intelligence focuses more on historical data, using concrete data to paint an objective picture, whereas data science is more about forecasting to set general expectations and reduce future uncertainty.
 Consider your career path when choosing between the two.
-If you’re interested in using big data to piece together factual discoveries instead of make projections, as an operations research analyst might do, business intelligence is the more appropriate choice.
+If you’re interested in using big data to piece together factual discoveries instead of making projections, business intelligence is the more appropriate choice as an operations research analyst might do.

-One interesting difference, however, is that business intelligence tends to be more lucrative, with a starting salary of about $87,000 compared to data science’s $80,000.4 The barrier to entry is lower for the former, too.
+However, one interesting difference is that business intelligence tends to be more lucrative, with a starting salary of about $87,000 compared to data science’s $80,000.4 The barrier to entry is lower for the former, too.

 Online MBA in Business Intelligence vs. an MS in Business Intelligence